-Funds Sanctioned for Karkala Bahubali Festival Infrastructure
+Funds sanctioned for Karkala Bahubali Festival infrastructure

 The funds will be utilised for creating basic amenities, including improved access routes, crowd management arrangements, sanitation facilities and other logistical support at the venue.

 The Mahamastakabhisheka, held once every 12 years, attracts thousands of devotees from across the country and abroad.
-Authorities have initiated preliminary planning to ensure the event is conducted in an organised and safe manner, with a focus on enhancing the overall experience for visitors (eom) .
+Authorities have initiated preliminary planning to ensure the event is conducted in an organised and safe manner, with a focus on enhancing the overall experience for visitors.